Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.feature.pwa/-manifest-storage/has-recent-manifest.md

 `url` - the url to match with manifest scopes.

-`currentTime` - the current time in milliseconds.
+`currentTimeMs` - the current time in milliseconds.